syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 * Your images are as small as possible, there should be no build artifacts or unused packages, logs or caching data in your image.
 You can use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to help you with this.
 * You should scan your images for known security vulnerabilities.
 For example with [Clair](https://github.com/coreos/clair), which is also already integrated in several docker registries.
-* You should keep packages and base images up to date, to prevent bugs or security vulnerabilities.
+* You should keep packages and base images up to date to prevent bugs or security vulnerabilities.
 * When referencing a docker image in a Kubernetes resource like a Deployment, always reference it with a specific version and never with `latest`.

 For more information see [Images](https://kubernetes.io/docs/concepts/containers/images/).